dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

    - Note that alongside [jobs in dbt Cloud](/docs/deploy/jobs), discover other ways to schedule and run your dbt jobs with the help of other tools.
 Refer to [Integrate with other tools](/docs/deploy/deployment-tools) for more information.

 ### Additional configuration
+Explore these additional configurations to optimize your dbt Cloud orchestration setup further:

 1. **Custom target names** &mdash; Set a `custom target.name` for every single [corresponding dbt Cloud job](/docs/build/custom-target-names).
 We recommend modifying the code to use [environment variables](/docs/build/environment-variables) instead since those can be set at the environment level.

-- **dbt commands** &mdash; Add any relevant [dbt commands](/docs/deploy/job-commands) to execute your dbt Cloud jobs runs.
+2. **dbt commands** &mdash; Add any relevant [dbt commands](/docs/deploy/job-commands) to execute your dbt Cloud jobs runs.

-- **Notifications** &mdash; Set up [notifications](/docs/deploy/job-notifications) by configuring email and Slack alerts to monitor your jobs.
+3. **Notifications** &mdash; Set up [notifications](/docs/deploy/job-notifications) by configuring email and Slack alerts to monitor your jobs.

-- **Monitoring tools** &mdash; Use [monitoring tools](/docs/deploy/monitor-jobs) like run history, job retries, job chaining, dashboard status tiles, and more for a seamless orchestration experience.
+4. **Monitoring tools** &mdash; Use [monitoring tools](/docs/deploy/monitor-jobs) like run history, job retries, job chaining, dashboard status tiles, and more for a seamless orchestration experience.

-- **API access** &mdash; Create [API auth tokens](/docs/dbt-cloud-apis/authentication) and access to [dbt Cloud APIs](/docs/dbt-cloud-apis/overview) as needed.  <Lifecycle status="team,enterprise" />
+5. **API access** &mdash; Create [API auth tokens](/docs/dbt-cloud-apis/authentication) and access to [dbt Cloud APIs](/docs/dbt-cloud-apis/overview) as needed.  <Lifecycle status="team,enterprise" />

-- **dbt Explorer** &mdash; If you use [dbt Explorer](/docs/collaborate/explore-projects) and run production jobs with an external orchestrator, ensure your production jobs run `dbt run` or `dbt build` to update and view resources and its metadata in dbt Explorer.
+6. **dbt Explorer** &mdash; If you use [dbt Explorer](/docs/collaborate/explore-projects) and run production jobs with an external orchestrator, ensure your production jobs run `dbt run` or `dbt build` to update and view resources and its metadata in dbt Explorer.
 Running `dbt compile` will not update resources and its metadata. <Lifecycle status="team,enterprise" />

 ### CI/CD setup